gideonthomasd/fluxbox/README.md

 Add to /etc/sudoers: %sudo ALL = NOPASSWD: /sbin/shutdown, /sbin/poweroff, /sbin/halt, /sbin/reboot

 This enables reboot and shutdown in menu (no sudo necessary)

+Change wmckgmail to .wmckgmail in home/phil  In terminal do wmckgmail & then disown